FirePanther/apps-script-Gist-to-GDrive/README.md

 Get a Github ClientID and -Secret from: https://github.com/settings/applications/new
 Your callback url is: `https://script.google.com/macros/d/{SCRIPT-ID}/usercallback`
 (Here you need the Script ID from the previous step).
-Add your clientID and secretID into your script (replace the `...`).
+Add your clientID and clientSecret into your script (replace the `...`).

 ## Run